- Synchronization with Zapier

 Now you need to go back to WP Dashboard > JetEngine > Forms and edit the one you want to connect with Integromat.
 In the Post-submit Actions / Notifications Settings block, you need to click “Add Notification” and choose the “Call a Webhook” Type for it.
 Paste the link to the Webhook URL field.
 Hit “Apply Changes” and “Update” buttons.

-After that, navigate to the front-end page with that form and try to submit it.
-Go back to the Integromat settings.
+After that, go back to the Integromat settings and click the “Re-determine data structure” button.
+Navigate to the front-end page with that form and submit it.

 3 Step — Adding another module